 What is cholangitis?

-In most cases cholangitis is caused by a bacterial infection.
-The infection often happens suddenly.
+In most cases cholangitis is caused by a bacterial infection, and often happens suddenly.
 But in some cases it may be long-term (chronic).
+Some people develop inflammation and cholangitis as part of an autoimmune condition.

 What causes cholangitis?

 In most cases cholangitis is caused by a blocked duct somewhere in your bile duct system.
-The blockage may be from:
+The blockage is most commonly caused by gallstones or sludge impacting the bile ducts.
+Autoimmune disease such as primary sclerosing cholangitis may affect the system.

 - A tumor